 Our math courses incorporate the following elements.

 Live math classes are led by highly-trained math mentors four days a week, Monday through Thursday.
-The four sessions are split between two live class sessions with a mentor and two live workshops with a math tutor.
-In live class sessions, mentors lead students through engaging simulations and modeling workshops that help students discover where math came from, why it is AWESOME, and how to apply it to real life problems.
+In two of these sessions, mentors lead students through engaging simulations and modeling workshops that help students discover where math came from, why it is AWESOME, and how to apply it to real-life problems.
 By discovering their own mathematical proofs and studying classical math texts, such as “Geometry” by Descartes, students learn how to think in original and creative ways through experience and example.
 In the live classes, mentors also assist students in learning the structure of the language of math so that the calculations and grammar of math become natural and logical instead of just a series of steps.
-In live workshop sessions, high-quality math tutors lead small group discussions that allow students to deepen their understanding of concepts from class.
-In these workshops, students have access to an assigned tutor with a tutor to student ratio of about 1:10.
+The remaining two class sessions are reserved for hands-on problem-solving.

 Skill practice in Khan Academy.
 Learning the grammar of a language is part of becoming fluent in that language.
 You can’t tell a masterful story without mastering the basics of grammar and sentence structure.
 This applies to the language of math just as much as it applies to any other language.
 In order to be successful in math, students need to practice the grammar of math and Khan Academy is a great place to do that.
 Williamsburg has an arrangement with Khan Academy by which our families can use Khan resources as part of our program.
 Khan is also free to individual learners.
 We chose Khan for many reasons, including the following: